Cheese jacket potatoes with a Gouda, mayonnaise and scallion filling. Plus many more jacket potato filling ideas.

-These cheese jacket potatoes are my daughter's favorite baked potatoes, I could make them every week and she would probably not get tired of them.
+These cheese jacket potatoes are my daughter's favorite baked potatoes.
+I could make them every week, and she would probably not get tired of them.
 She loves potatoes in any form, but baked and with cheese on top are, of course, better than all the others.

 What are jacket potatoes?

+They are what people in Britain call baked potatoes.
 They can be served as they are or as a side dish for other dishes.
 Just imagine a good beef tagliata sprinkled with coarse salt and a steaming potato topped with a small knob of melting herb butter on the side...

 Best potatoes for baking

-- Russet in the US and King Edward potatoes in the UK are very suitable.
+Russet in the US and King Edward potatoes in the UK are very suitable.

 Jacket potato filling ideas

 They are so versatile, you can fill them with pretty much anything.
 We have these cheesy ones quite often, but why not try other versions as well?
-You could use the filling from these baked sweet potatoes or you can get creative and find your own combinations.
+You could use the filling from these jacket sweet potatoes or you can get creative and find your own combinations.

 Here are some of our favorite jacket potato toppings, each enough to fill about 1 larger or 2 smaller tubers.
-They can be made using not only crème fraiche or sour cream, but also cream cheese or mascarpone.
+They can be made using not only crème fraiche or sour cream but also cream cheese or mascarpone.
 The Parmesan cheese can be replaced with other finely grated cheese sorts like Gouda, Cheddar, Havarti, or whatever you like.

-Mix together the chosen ingredients, add the scooped out potato flesh, some fine sea salt, and freshly ground black pepper to taste.
-Fill with any of these fillings and bake for a further 5 to 10 minutes until the jacket potato filling is hot.
+Mix together the chosen ingredients, add the scooped-out potato flesh, some fine sea salt, and freshly ground black pepper to taste, fill with any of these fillings, and bake for a further 5 to 10 minutes until the jacket potato filling is hot.

 - 1 tablespoon crème fraiche/sour cream + 2 tablespoons Parmesan + about 1 teaspoon mustard, to taste.